 When talking to your doctor, you certainly shouldn’t lie about anything.
 However, there are some things you should not bring up openly, either.
 Don’t be fooled by the idea of doctor-patient confidentiality; certain cases are a loophole to this rule, including car accidents where the driver was under the influence.
 This could take the reins out of your hands when filing a personal injury claim, so it’s best to keep certain things to yourself at first.

 If you are asked to sign a document when seeing a medical professional after a personal injury, you should be careful about what you’re signing.
 You must not let your medical records be allowed to third parties, for example, nor should you tell anyone that you are going to disclose your medical records to insurance adjusters.
 Although you are likely already dealing with plenty, don’t let them tempt you into signing something you don’t fully understand — it could lead to problems with your case later on.

 Find an experienced attorney

 When you do find an attorney, you should be sure to contact them as soon as possible after your injury, and keep in touch with them consistently after that.
-It will give you emotional relief from the pesky insurance adjustors and creditors, and it will also get you the information you need to handle the case going forward.
+It will give you emotional relief from the pesky insurance adjusters and creditors, and it will also get you the information you need to handle the case going forward.
 Keeping in touch with your attorney will also give you your best chance of having fully protected rights.
-A good, experienced attorney is going to help you get what you deserve: compensation for the injury and assurance that justice has been served.
+A skilled attorney is going to help you get what you deserve: compensation for the injury and assurance that justice has been served.